23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Pebble Beach Golf Links | Pebble Beach Resorts

-Pebble Beach has hosted the US Open six times, the last being Gary Woodland's first major victory in 2019.
-With the Pacific Ocean as a backdrop, it's easy to see why this place is so popular.
+Pebble Beach has hosted the U.S. Open six times, the last time in 2019 when Gary Woodland won his first major championship.
+With the Pacific Ocean as a backdrop, it's easy to see why this venue is so popular.

-Widely regarded as one of the best golf courses in the world, Pebble Beach is actually open to both non-guests and members. $525 + $92.50 caddy fee is OK.
+Widely known as one of the best golf courses in the world, Pebble Beach is actually open to members, even if you are not a hotel guest.
+All you need is a spare 525 dollars plus a caddie fee of $92.50.

-A more realistic plan is to visit the museum and stroll the club grounds.
-Definitely worth a visit.
+A more practical plan would be to visit the museum and stroll around the club grounds - it's definitely worth a visit.

-Duration: 1 hour to tour the museum and grounds
+Duration: 1 hour to explore the museum and grounds

-Tip: You can go inside the clubhouse at Pebble Beach or to the observatory on the 18th hole.
+Tip: You can go to the observation deck inside the Pebble Beach clubhouse and on the 18th hole.

 11. Carmel-by-the-Sea